magdyamr542/vim-find-highlight/README.md

 ## Configuration

-- The configuration is pretty simple and contains only three parameters
+- The configuration is simple
 - Go to `settings.json` and set the following

   1. ` "vimFindHighlight.charPrimaryColor": "green" // the color that will be used if the word can be reached with one jump`

   2. ` "vimFindHighlight.charSecondaryColor": "red" // the color that will be used if the word can not be reached with one jump`

   3. ` "vimFindHighlight.charFontWeight": "600" // font weight of the highlighted character`

+  4. ` "vimFindHighlight.enableUnderline": true // underline the highlighted characters`

-- Then open vscode command palette and execute the command `Refresh the char colors by reading settings.json`
+- Then open vscode command palette and execute the command `Refresh configuration from settings.json`

 ## Links